slimshizn/newt/README.md

 ### mTLS

-Newt supports mutual TLS (mTLS) authentication, if the server has been configured to request a client certificate.
+Newt supports mutual TLS (mTLS) authentication if the server is configured to request a client certificate.
+You can use either a PKCS12 (.p12/.pfx) file or split PEM files for the client cert, private key, and CA.

--   Only PKCS12 (.p12 or .pfx) file format is accepted
+#### Option 1: PKCS12 (Legacy)

+> This is the original method and still supported.

--   The PKCS12 file must contain:
+* File must contain:

-    -   Private key
+  * Client private key
-    -   Public certificate
+  * Public certificate
-    -   CA certificate
+  * CA certificate
--   Encrypted PKCS12 files are currently not supported
+* Encrypted `.p12` files are **not supported**

-Examples:
+Example:

 ```bash
 newt \